-Dear Thompson: A tirade is still kept up against me here for recommending T. R. King.
+A tirade is still kept up against me here for recommending T. R. King.
 This morning it is openly avowed that my supposed influence at Washington shall be broken down generally, and King's prospects defeated in particular.
-Now, what I have done in this matter I have done at the request of you and some other friends in Tazewell; and I therefore ask you to either admit it is wrong, or come forward and sustain me.
-If the truth will permit, I propose that you sustain me in the following manner: copy the inclosed scrap in your own handwriting, and get everybody (not three or four, but three or four hundred) to sign it, and then send it to me.
-Also have six, eight, or ten of our best-known Whig friends there to write me individual letters, stating the truth in this matter as they understand it.
+Now, what I have done in this matter I have done at the request of you and some other friends in Tazewell; and I therefore ask you to either admit it is wrong or come forward and sustain me.
+If the truth will permit, I propose that you sustain me in the following manner: copy the inclosed scrap in your own handwriting and get everybody (not three or four, but three or four hundred) to sign it, and then send it to me.
+Also, have six, eight or ten of our best known Whig friends there write to me individual letters, stating the truth in this matter as they understand it.
 Don't neglect or delay in the matter.
-I understand information of an indictment having been found against him about three years ago, for gaming or keeping a gaming-house, has been sent to the Department.
-I shall try to take care of it at the Department till your action can be had and forwarded on.
-Yours, as ever, A. LINCOLN.
+I understand information of an indictment having been found against him about three years ago, for gaming or keeping a gaminghouse, has been sent to the department.
+I shall try to take care of it at the department till your action can be had and forwarded on.